What Is Normal Aging? Signs & Changes

 Normal aging usually begins in adulthood.
 Subtle changes can be noticed in the 30s and 40s.
 But the changes are more noticeable in the 50s and beyond.

-Can normal ageing be reversed?
+Can normal aging be reversed?

 Aging can't be reversed.
 But you can slow down aging by adopting a healthy lifestyle for aging like: